-We assume the temperature of the cloud to increase from $T_1$ to $T_2$ instantaneously, giving us a fast rise in the QPE profile.
-This is an assumption we make for simplicity, as we are mostly interested in reproducing the timing and peak luminosity properties rather than the exact individual QPE profile (see Sect.~\ref{sec:results}).
+We assumed the temperature of the cloud to increase from $T_1$ to $T_2$ instantaneously, giving us a fast rise in the QPE profile.
+This is an assumption we made for simplicity, as we are mostly interested in reproducing the timing and peak luminosity properties rather than the exact individual QPE profile (see Sect.~\ref{sec:results}).
 This cloud of gas might take some time to exit from the disc and the gas would also have to thermalise before emitting at $T_2$.
 This assumption can likely be relaxed by considering the effects of photon diffusion and disc crossing timescales \footnote{We have calculated the timescale for the cloud to cross the disc as $2H/v_{\rm rel}$, using GSN 069 as test case, finding this to be $\sim360$ s.
-The photons diffusion timescale is, again for GSN 069, of the order of $\sim 450$ s.
-The thermalisation timescale would be slightly shorter than this.
-The combination of the two timescales likely explains the rise to the luminosity peak observed in the QPE profiles.
-We defer the implementation and investigation of this effect to future work.} that induce a rise on a slightly shorter timescale compared to the decay.
+This can explain the rise in the luminosity peak observed in the QPE profiles.
+The thermalisation of the photons in the cloud is instead almost instantaneous.
+The photons diffusion timescale is, again, for GSN 069, on the order of $\sim 10^6$ s.
+We defer the investigation of these effect to future work.} that induce a rise on a slightly shorter timescale compared to the decay.

-We assume the gas cloud to emit black body radiation while it adiabatically expands after leaving the dense and pressure confining accretion disc environment.
+We assumed the gas cloud to emit black body radiation while it adiabatically expands after leaving the dense and pressure confining accretion disc environment.
 The actual properties of the hot atmosphere around the accretion disc are not observationally constrained and not derivable from first principles in our model.
-However, QPEs can only be detected if their peak temperature $T_2$ is significantly higher than the pre-shock disc emission $T_1$.
-Observationally, QPEs are characterized by $T_2\simeq 2-3\times T_1$.
-We therefore tailor the expansion of the ejected cloud so that the initial temperature drops by a factor of $2-3$ during the typical QPE duration assuming adiabatic expansion.
-The radius of the cloud changes with time as:
+However, QPEs can only be detected if their peak temperature, $T_2$, is significantly higher than the pre-shock disc emission, $T_1$.
+Observationally, QPEs are characterised by $T_2\simeq 2-3\times T_1$.
+We therefore tailored the expansion of the ejected cloud so that the initial temperature drops by a factor of $2-3$ during the typical QPE duration assuming adiabatic expansion.
+The radius of the cloud changes over time as:

 where $\Delta t_{\rm QPE}$ is the duration of the QPE starting from the time of the impact, while the temperature at which the black body spectrum is emitted changes with time as $T_{\rm exp} = T_2 (R_{\rm in}/R(t))$\footnote{We note that the radiative cooling of the cloud is negligible on the expansion timescale. }.